boyski/pmaudit/README.md

 ## Black Box Auditing

-A complete black-box audit from the top:
+A complete black-box audit of the build of GNU make from the top:

 % pmaudit --json pmaudit.json -- make > /dev/null